For a very long time, Vietnam was well known for its" Tower of Hanoi” algorithm

 is more attractive since Nature create a lot of wonderful caves and grottoes in

 those islands.
-But

 you also may enjoy at one of more than 20 beautiful resorts along the coastline,